What to Buy While Travelling Vietnam

-Here’s what I picked up on my trip to Vietnam:
+Here’s what to buy in Vietnam:

 Tailored clothing in Hoi An

 The thing I regret the most about visiting Vietnam?
 Not getting more clothes made in Hoi An.
 Vietnam’s version of Saville Row, Hoi An’s tailors are well-regarded for a reason.
 Beautiful custom-made garments in sometimes as little as 24 hours for a small fraction of what you would pay here in the UK.